 By speaking to those around us that we trust about our concerns and needs, can help to breakdown the disempowering panic symptoms.
-As we will often come up with new ways to being and working through this process.
+As we will often come up with new ways of being and working through this process.

-We might learn that they don’t really help us to get our point across or feel heard or understood.
+We might learn that they don’t help us to get our point across or feel heard or understood.

-Parent.
-Adult .Child is a communication model from Transactional Analysis that can help us to explore which mode of communication we tend to use, as well as what we are experiencing from others.
+This is a communication model from Transactional Analysis that can help us to explore which mode of communication we tend to use, as well as what we are experiencing from others.

 As well as what we can do to change the dysfunctional communication in our lives.